|Sales & Marketing|

 Merchant Advocate (merchantadvocate.com, creditcardservicesnj.com) is a merchant account contract negotiation service headquartered in Jersey City, New Jersey.
 Founded in 2007, the company negotiates on behalf of U.S. merchants to guarantee lower rates and higher quality service with payment processing providers.
-Merchant Advocate does not appear to be affiliated with any specific merchant services provider or Acquiring Bank.
+Merchant Advocate does not appear to be affiliated with any specific merchant services provider or acquiring bank.
 The company is located at 100 Town Square, Suite 203, Jersey City, New Jersey 07310.
+Eric Cohen is listed as the CEO and founder of Merchant Advocate.

 Merchant Advocate appears to primarily market its services through its website, through partnerships with various professional associations, and through traditional advertising.
-The company does not list specific details of its assessment or negotiation practices in its official materials, but it does not appear to be misrepresenting itself in any way.
+The company does not list specific details of its assessment or negotiation practices in its official materials, but it also does not appear to be misrepresenting itself in any way.
 There is no indication at this time that Merchant Advocate uses high-pressure or deceptive sales tactics to sell its services.
+We will therefore award the company an “A” rating in this section for the time being.

 Merchant Advocate pledges to only make money as a percentage of the monthly amount it saves each merchant.
 The company states that it is willing to negotiate lower terms with a merchant’s current provider rather than require a merchant to switch to a new company, which indicates that it isn’t simply trying to sign merchants up for an undisclosed parent company.
 Merchant Advocate also claims to monitor a merchant’s rates for the duration of the contract in order to ensure that the merchant’s credit card processor does not raise the merchant’s expenses.
 There are no reliable complaints online that indicate that the company doesn’t adhere to these claims.